 Desserts?
 Bien sur.
 Confession: by this time we were filling up and had just enough room to devour the silken chocolate mousse, but cunningly saved our creme brulee, with its deeply vanilla-pod notes, till the following day.
 Don’t skip the five minutes it needs under the grill to caramelise its surface.

 Anything else we should know?
 The team opened their second branch in Highbury a week before the lockdown – bummer, right?
-So by supporting Maison Patron you’re helping one of north London’s top restaurants survive, at least until all this is over.
+So by supporting Maison Patron you’re helping one of north London’s top restaurants survive.

 Main image: Patron (PR)

 This is a sponsored post in collaboration with Maison Patron.
 If you’re a reader, please help us by sharing or liking this post on social media; better still why not support us by donating whatever you can here?
 If you’re a business with an event or message you’d like to share with thousands of local and Londonwide readers, please get in touch: email@example.com.
 With our print titles no longer sustainable, sponsored posts are a way to help ensure our continued existence.
 Thanks for reading.